 Sclerotinia crown and stem rot is a concern with no-till seedings of alfalfa in late summer and especially where clover has been present in the past.
 This pathogen causes white mold on alfalfa seedlings and infects plants during cooler rainy spells in late October and November.
 Early August plantings dramatically improve the alfalfa's ability to resist the infection.
 Late August seedings are very susceptible to this disease, with mid-August plantings being intermediate.

-In a no-till situation, minimize competition from existing weeds by applying a burndown application of glyphosate before planting.
-Using no-till when herbicide-resistant weeds are present, such as marestail in a previous wheat field, creates a very difficult situation with no effective control options, so tillage is probably a better choice in those situations.
+In a no-till situation, minimize competition from existing weeds by applying a glyphosate burndown before planting.
+Using no-till when herbicide-resistant weeds are present, such as marestail, creates a very difficult situation with no effective control options, so tillage is probably a better choice in those situations.

 For conventional tillage seeding prepare a firm seedbed to ensure good seed-to-soil contact.
 Be aware that too much tillage depletes soil moisture and increases the risk of soil crusting.
 Follow the "footprint guide" that soil should be firm enough for a footprint to sink no deeper than one-half inch.
 Tilled seedbeds do not need a pre-plant herbicide.

 Finally, keep in mind the following factors to increase establishment success.